 Increasing emphasis has been placed on the engineering education community to implement student-centered pedagogies which will allow the students a more authentic ("real-world") experience.
-Much highly effective pedagogy have proven to be more effective than the traditional "chalk-and-talk" passive lecture methods.
-These pedagogies include challenge-based learning (e.g., problem-based learning (PBL), project-based learning, case-based learning, inquiry-based learning) (Bransford and Bateman, 2002) and a multitude of active/collaborative techniques (e.g., think-pair-share, quick think, jigsaw, and gallery walk).
-All of these learning methods excel in student learning of content as well as a variety of process skills such as critical thinking, higher-level reasoning, differentiating views of others, and teamwork (Johnson et al., 1998; Prince 2004).
-They are also highly effective with individual student accountability.
-In addition, they have proven to be successful pedagogies within STEM education, in particular with regards to achievement, persistence, and attitudes (Springer et al., 1999).
+Many highly effective pedagogies have proven to be more effective than the traditional "chalk-and-talk" passive lecture methods.
+These pedagogies include challenge-based learning (e.g., problem-based learning (PBL), project-based learning, case-based learning, inquiry-based learning)1 and a multitude of active/collaborative techniques (e.g., think-pair-share, quick think, jigsaw, and gallery walk).
+All of these learning methods excel in student learning of content as well as a variety of process skills such as critical thinking, higher-level reasoning, differentiating views of others, and teamwork.^{2, 3} They are also highly effective with individual student accountability.
+In addition, they have proved to be successful pedagogies within STEM education, in particular with regards to achievement, persistence, and attitudes.4